sfosc/sfosc/content/sfosc-book/contribution_and_distribution.md

   open source license.

 In the copyright model, each individual contributor retains their copyright over the work they have created.
-Lets say you create a piece of software called "Kitten", and you decide to publish its source code under the terms of the Apache License 2.0, and create a binary distribution of the software under the same terms.
+Let's say you create a piece of software called "Kitten", and you decide to publish its source code under the terms of the Apache License 2.0, and create a binary distribution of the software under the same terms.
 Your work is useful, and someone else decides to modify the program